-First, it’s important to note that the Small Business Administration does not set hard-line minimums when it comes to qualifying for a loan.
+The Small Business Administration does not set hard-line minimums when it comes to qualifying for a small business loan.

-Rather, the bank you work with to secure the loan will assess your creditworthiness based on a number of factors and decide whether or not you qualify for the loan from there.
+Rather, the lender you work with to secure the loan will assess your creditworthiness based on a number of factors and decide whether or not you qualify for the loan from there.

 Of course, not all SBA loans are created equally, and some might have harder or softer credit score requirements.

-Below is a breakdown of the SBA’s common loan programs and their relationship to credit scores.
-Note that these SBA loan credit score minimum are estimates and not set-in-stone rules.
+Below is a breakdown of the SBA’s common loan programs and their credit score requirements.
+Note that these SBA loan credit score minimums are estimates and not set-in-stone rules.

-This is the most common type of SBA loan and generally what people think of when they think of an SBA loan.
-It’s a general term loan for businesses that can be used for almost any business purpose—they’re also the toughest to qualify for, with an estimated SBA loan credit score minimum of 640.
+7(a) loans are the most common type of SBA loan and generally what people think of when they think of an SBA loan.
+It’s a general loan that businesses can use for almost any purpose.
+They’re also among the toughest to qualify for, with an estimated SBA loan credit score minimum of 650.

-Designed for small businesses that need a smaller amount of cash (under $350,000) in a quicker amount of time, the express loan is not much easier to qualify for and has very similar qualification requirements to the regular SBA 7(a) loan.
+Designed for small businesses that need a smaller amount of cash (up to $1 million until Sept.
+30, 2021, then $500,000 thereafter) in a quicker amount of time, the SBA Express loan is not much easier to qualify for and has very similar qualification requirements to the regular SBA 7(a) loan.

 This program is designed to help businesses purchase owner-occupied commercial real estate or heavy equipment.
 Most people who qualify have a 680+ credit score minimum and put a 10% down payment on the purchase.